 Analysis / Bias

-In review, OilPrice reports on global crude oil prices as well general energy news.
-Headlines and articles are low biased in wording such as this: Shell, Exxon Close Deal To Build Five LNG Import Terminals.
-This, like all other articles, is properly sourced to credible media outlets such as Reuters.
-In general, OilPrice sticks exactly to what they claim, which is the energy industry.
-OilPrice reports on politics only as it relates to energy and often with balance and minimal bias such as this: Trump Clashes With California Over Fuel Regulations.
-When it comes to science, OilPrice does not make any statements regarding climate change.
-Through they do frequently report on alternative energy such as this: Amazon Makes The Largest Ever Electric Vehicle Purchase.
-In general, OilPrice does exactly what they claim and that is to report on Oil Prices and the energy sector.
-There is minimal bias present and information is factual.
+OilPrice reports on politics only as it relates to energy and often with balance and minimal bias, such as this: Trump Clashes With California Over Fuel Regulations.
+Regarding science, OilPrice does not make any statements regarding climate change.
+Though they frequently report on alternative energy, such as this: Amazon Makes The Largest Ever Electric Vehicle Purchase.
+In general, OilPrice does exactly what it claims: to report on Oil Prices and the energy sector.
+However, op-eds tend to favor the right and occasionally use poor sources.